stephanemora/azure-docs.fr-fr/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_purge_jobhistory"></a>sp_purge_jobhistory

-Supprime les enregistrements d’historique d’un travail.
+Supprime les enregistrements d'historique d'un travail.

 #### <a name="syntax"></a>Syntaxe